RhymezxCode/SimpleStore/README.md

 # SimpleStore
-A library to create either a shared preference or data store. it has the ability to encrypt on a go, by just signifying on the builder method.
+A library to create either a shared preference or data store. it has the ability to encrypt on a go, by just signifying on the builder class.